confluentinc/ksql/docs/tutorials/event-driven-microservice.md

 |                  |                  |                  |                  |                  |                  |                  |                  |c89dc]            |                  |                  |
 ```

-You can also print out the contents of the underlying Kafka topic for this table, which we will programmatically access in the microservice:
+You can also print out the contents of the underlying {{ site.ak }} topic for this table, which you will programmatically access in the microservice:

 ```sql
 PRINT 'possible_anomalies' FROM BEGINNING;